Table of Contents:

 Use a Humidifier

-Dry air inside the home can cause dogs’ skin to become dry and itchy especially during the winter with the heat being one, so use a humidifier to keep the air from becoming too dry.
+Dry air inside the home can cause your dog’s skin to become dry and itchy, especially during the winter when the heat is on, so use a humidifier to keep the air from becoming too dry.

 Antihistamine